swiftlang/swift-evolution/proposals/0077-operator-precedence.md

 ## Alternatives considered

-### Use `operator` instead of `precedencegroup`
+### Replace `precedencegroup` with `precedence`

-This would avoid introducing a new keyword.

-On the other hand, `precedencegroup` or `precedence` more clearly represent what they declare.
-Additionally, `operator` remains a local keyword.
+Pros:

+- Looks shorter, less bulky
+- Declarations use same naming style as protocols

+Cons:

+- Need to take `precedence` as a keyword
+- `precedencegroup` more precisely represents what it declares

 ### Declare associativity and precedence separately